linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 There are an infinity of ways to combine options to create different payoffs.
 In this section we examine two important kinds of strategies in which the option is combined with a position in the underlying asset.
 First, options can be used to insure long or short asset positions.
 Second, options can be written against an asset position, in which case the option writer is selling insurance.
 We consider four positions: being long the asset coupled with a purchased put or written call, and being short the asset coupled with a purchased call or written put.

 In this section we use S&R index examples.
-We assume an index price of  $1000, a 2\% effective 6-month interest rate, and premiums of$ 93.809 for the 1000-strike 6-month call and 74.201 for the 1000-strike 6-month put.
+We assume an index price of  \$1000, a 2\% effective 6-month interest rate, and premiums of\$ 93.809 for the 1000-strike 6-month call and 74.201 for the 1000-strike 6-month put.

 # Insuring a Long Position: Floors